pythonspeed/profila/README.md

 To learn more [read this introductory article with a more detailed example and explanations](https://pythonspeed.com/articles/numba-profiling/).

+**TL;DR limitations:** Linux only, and only single-threaded Numba can be profiled currently, parallel functions are not yet supported.

 ## Installation

 Currently Profila works on Linux only.